 To make a universal nipple driver I trim a thin butted spoke and roll threads in such a way that the threads cross the butting boundary.
 This lets a nipple thread all the way through without bottoming out.
 Then I attach an inverted nipple — one with a round bottom and no screwdriver slot — leaving a bit of spoke thread protruding.
 How much protrudes depends on how far you want the driver to work.
 I use some Loctite so the nipple doesn’t move.
 In the following example I inserted the tool into a pin vise but you could glue it into a cork, dowel, etc.

 To use the tool thread it onto the back of your nipple.
 Insert the loaded tool into the rim and thread onto a waiting spoke.
-Then sideload the spoke to hold the nipple and unthread the tool.
+Sideload the spoke to hold the nipple, unthread the tool and repeat.
 This isn’t the fastest way to work but it gets the job done and costs very little.
-I keep a couple around for starting deep dish rims, where a longer reach is required and the risk of losing a nipple more acute.
-They’re a good solution for inverted nipples too.
+With all your nipples preloaded the same amount, you’re off to a clean start.

 RECENT TWEETS →

 - If you obsess over bike geometry, check out this free, one-page bike modeling tool.
 So much going on, so thoughtful. https://t.co/VPxhM8W8qC35 days ago

 - @CityOfVictoria @KieranCx @aplastic_planet @saveonfoods @PlasticPollutes Can I recommend a recycling program that u… https://t.co/JzFsHAOe0V70 days ago

 - Minor FYI: @SpokeService will be closed from December 24 for the holidays, inventory and annual tool service.
 First… https://t.co/GgfoFh44qn75 days ago